 The screening process also ensures that the donors are in good health to prevent any side effects from donating plasma.
 The requirement for donating plasma is adequate, and you must be at least 16 years old, weigh over 110 pounds, and have a valid ID.

 Does donating plasma require you to do a drug test?
 Not generally.
 However, those people who have taken prescription drugs are not allowed to donate plasma.
 The drugs they took can hinder the study and may not show the results expected to develop medicines.

 Here are guidelines that can disqualify you from donating plasma:

 - Cholesterol with medication – may have an opportunity depending on the medication.

 - Epilepsy – can donate, but that will depend on the severity.

 - Heart disease – that depends on the severity and type.

 - HIV – you cannot donate plasma if you have HIV or are sick from cold, flu, or allergy symptoms.

 - Anemia – requires a blood test to determine.

-- Arthritis – will vary on its severity.
+- Arthritis – will vary in its severity.

-- Asthma – can donate any type of medication but depends on the medicine intake.
+- Asthma – can donate any type of medication, but it depends on the medicine intake.

 - Cancer – depending on the type and last treatment.
 A doctor’s documentation may be required.